top of page

 Due to our many years of experience, our broad understanding of principles, techniques and tools, and our proven track record of reliable results; typically the answer is "YES".

-However, if you're looking for any of the following we may not be a good fit for you:
+However, if you're looking for any of the following, we may not be a good fit for you:

 • Quick fixes to dog training/behavior